rocket-pool/docs.rocketpool.net/docs/en/node-staking/fee-distrib-sp.md

 That means it is known ahead of time, before the Fee Distributor is even created.

 New Rocket Pool nodes will automatically create (initialize) their node's Fee Distributor contract upon registration.
-Nodes that were created before the Redstone upgrade will need to do this process manually.
 This only needs to be run once.

 One interesting ramification of this is that your Distributor's address may start accruing a balance **before** you've initialized your Fee Distributor contract.
 This is okay, because your Distributor will gain access to all of this existing balance as soon as you initialize it.

-**By default, your node will use its Fee Distributor as the fee recipient for your validators.**

 ### Viewing its Address and Balance